-Where a CSP is granted such derogation, it must nevertheless be able to demonstrate that the policies and procedures which it has adopted in accordance with R3-7.1 satisfy the requirements thereof and are consistently effective.

-Furthermore, where a CSP is granted a derogation, the MFSA should be notified of the identity of the person identified to carry out the risk management function.
-Any changes in this regard should also be promptly notified to the Authority.

-For purposes of point (v) of R3-7.1, the Risk Register shall:

-- a) list all the Clients which the CSP has onboarded together with the relevant risk classification/rating of each client; and - b) identify the risks inherent to the business model of each client.
+- R3-7.4 Where a CSP is granted such derogation, it must nevertheless be able to demonstrate that the policies and procedures which it has adopted in accordance with R3-7.1 satisfy the requirements thereof and are consistently effective. - R3-7.5 Furthermore, where a CSP is granted a derogation, the MFSA should be notified of the identity of the person identified to carry out the risk management function.
+Any changes in this regard should also be promptly notified to the Authority. - R3-7.6 For purposes of point (vi) of R3-7.1, the Risk Register shall: - a) list all the clients which the CSP has onboarded together with the relevant risk classification/rating of each client; and - b) identify the risks inherent to the business model of each client.